Ally Anderson

-Alexandra Anderson (born 25 March 1994) is an Australian rules footballer playing for the Brisbane Lions in the AFL Women's (AFLW).
-Anderson was part of the Brisbane team that won the AFL Women's premiership in 2021 and won the AFL Women's season seven best and fairest award.
-She is also a dual Brisbane best and fairest winner and was named in the 2019 AFL Women's All-Australian team.
-Anderson is the AFL Women's equal games record holder and Brisbane equal games record holder with 66 games.
+Alexandra Janaya Anderson (born 25 March 1994) is an Australian rules footballer playing for the Brisbane Lions in the AFL Women's (AFLW).
+Anderson won the 2022 AFL Women's season 7 best and fairest award, and is a dual AFL Women's premiership player, three-time AFL Women's All-Australian and four-time Brisbane best and fairest winner.
+Anderson is the AFL Women's equal games record holder and Brisbane games record holder with 106 games.

 Early life

 Anderson was born in 1994 in Brisbane, Queensland raised by Leigh and Reggie (a paramedic and Aboriginal Gangulu Redcliffe Dolphins rugby league player) from Theodore, Queensland inland from Rockhampton.
+Anderson took up rugby league with her sisters at the age of 5 and also took up tennis and swimming.
+Anderson was educated at Kedron State High School.

-She was educated at Kedron State High School where she was introduced to Australian Rules by her sister Mikayla and encouraged by her school teacher who was from Melbourne to pursue a career in the sport.
-She played club football for the Zillmere from junior to senior level and represented Queensland at Under 18 level in 2013.
+Anderson had never seen an AFL game prior to the age of 16 and knew very little of the sport.
+Anderson began learning of the game after her older sister Mikayla started playing it and was encouraged by her school teacher who was from Melbourne to pursue a career in the sport.
+Anderson played club football for the Zillmere from junior to senior level and represented Queensland at Under 18 level in 2013.